adarshzpatel/python-autotyper-script/README.md

 * On other operating systems, go to https://www.chromium.org/getting-involved/download-chromium

 # How to use
-Right now only a few typing modes on MonkeyType are supported:
+Right now this script only supports the following typing modes on MonkeyType:

 *Custom text* - To let the script type a custom text, enter the text you want to type into the MonkeyType interface.
 Then also enter it into the `text` variable in the script.
 Finally call the `type_given_text()` method with the `text` variable inside the parentheses.
 After starting the script, switch to the browser in which the typing test is opened.